geoblink/design-system/src/elements/GeoChart/GeoChart.11.quadrant.examples.md

 ## Quadrants

-Use this component to represent axis separating the chart into 4 quadrants, and name these 4 quadrants.
+Use this component to represent 2 lines separating the chart into 4 quadrants, and name these 4 quadrants.

 To add quadrant **groups** to a chart, add an array to `quadrantGroups` key of [GeoChart](#geochart)'s config.
 Each item of the array must be an object with the following: